Flerov/RaspPi-Siri-Remote-Control/README.md

 # RaspPi-Siri-Remote-Control

+Control your Raspberry Pi over voice commands from your iPhone.
--Control your Raspberry Pi over voice commands from your iPhone.-
+Control your Raspberry Pi over voice commands from your iPhone.

 This Script is designed to be as user friendly and easy to understand as possible
 -----------------------------------------------------------------------------------------------------------------------------